Faculty COVID-19 Information

 SKC Faculty will be asked to evaluate their individual health status and refrain from coming to campus and to seek appropriate medical attention if they are sick.
 Medical attention can be sought at the SKC Clinic in the Vanderburg Building.

 SKC faculty will be encouraged to teach in-person and to combine mixtures of methods in their course structure.
 If faculty have concerns about their teaching assignment because of a medical condition that puts them at greater risk, they should contact Human Resources to discuss options.
-Faculty who have concerns about their work assignment for Fall semester 2020 should request a review by Human Resources by August 15, 2020.
+Faculty who have concerns about their work assignment should request a review by Human Resources.

 Faculty members who become ill with COVID-19 may need to transition their courses to an online environment.
 If the Faculty member is unable to teach from home, a qualified substitute will be found to provide instruction.
 This will be done with the least amount of disruption to student learning.

 If a faculty wishes to seek reasonable ADA accommodations related to returning to the classroom, they should contact the Human Resources Department to initiate a review.
 The SKC Office of Human Resources will work with instructional faculty and department heads to determine any appropriate accommodation(s).

 - Common understanding for Faculty/Instructors personal safety in classrooms

 - Instructors “own” the classroom they are using for instruction

 - When possible do not share technology/materials (dry erase equipment, etc)

 - Either sanitize or Instruct the students to sanitize their personal space in the classroom (when they arrive and when they leave)